napari/docs/docs/index.md

 ---
 theme:
-  metaDescription: Napari is a fast multi-dimensional image viewer for Python.
+  metaDescription: napari is a fast multi-dimensional image viewer for Python.
 It can help you **explore** any image-like data, be it 2D, 3D, or even higher-dimensional.
 It can also help you **overlay** downstream or **associated data**, such as point coordinates or segmentations, which you can use to **annotate** and **proofread** your image data.
   quickLinks:
     - title: Community
       content: Meet the team, our mission, and our values